phalcon-orphanage/docs/pl/reference/routing.rst

 HTTP Method Restrictions
 ^^^^^^^^^^^^^^^^^^^^^^^^
-When you add a route using simply add(), the route will be enabled for any HTTP method.
+When you add a route using simply :code:`add()`, the route will be enabled for any HTTP method.
 Sometimes we can restrict a route to a specific method, this is especially useful when creating RESTful applications:

 .. code-block:: php